Russian

 Certificate of Advanced Language Study

 The Department of Slavic Languages and Literatures offers a Certificate of Advanced Language Study in Russian.
-A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process and certifies to the University Registrar's Office that students have completed the stated requirements before the end of eight terms of study.
-The Certificate of Advanced Language Study, once certified, is listed on the student transcript.
+A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process.
+The Certificate of Advanced Language Study is listed on student transcripts.

 Requirements